Today we will discuss how to secure your digital footprint and your digital assets for your upcoming new business.

 Most of the stuff that we’ve done over the last several episodes, is largely strategic.
 We’ve done some planning, built a calendar, done some brand documents, colors, and logos—a lot of strategic stuff.

 Now we’re going to start to get more in the weeds.
 We’re going to start to deploy tactics and start to put out videos, content, and a website.
-We’re going to start to put out press and advertisements, direct mail, and all of those different tactics over the coming episodes, to make sure that you’re hitting those numbers.
+We’re going to start to put out press and advertisements, direct mail, and all different tactics over the coming episodes.
+This will help you ensure that you’re hitting those numbers.

 Before you can start to do that, I need you to spend some time securing your different assets.
-So what do I mean by digital assets—anything from your URL/domain name, to your different social media channels—all of those are going to be secured and taken care of so that you don’t have to think about this later.
+So what do I mean by digital assets?
+Anything from your URL/domain name to your different social media channels.
+All of those are going to be secured and taken care of.
+Therefore, you don’t have to think about this later.
 Or worse, that someone doesn’t grab, or someone grabs your name and you didn’t secure it, then you’re having to try and negotiate—it’s a whole long process.

-Now, there’s a lot of options when it comes to domain names.
+Now, there are a lot of options when it comes to domain names.
 What I will give you is my expert opinion as to what I’m advising you to do.
-While there’s a lot of vanity names that end in all these different things—.io, .tv or .dot, I don’t even know that there are hundreds and hundreds of stock finance, I like it.
+While there are a lot of vanity names that end in all these different things—.io, .tv or .dot, I don’t even know that there are hundreds and hundreds of stock finance, I like it.
 It’s just in an insane amount of domain names for your main domain name.

-I’m always still advising you to focus on securing the .com because it still reigns supreme and is still considered the gold standard.
+I’m always still advising you to focus on securing the .com.
+It still reigns supreme and is still considered the gold standard.
 There are lots of people that default to that.

 Let’s just say that your name was ABC Child Care, which hopefully it isn’t, because that’s been used by hundreds of different childcare centers already.
 So, really listen to the information about naming, and that whole piece and getting the trademark.
 Hopefully, again, your name is something that you can trademark and you executed that process.

-If it was ABC Child Care, a lot of families, they’re going to go to Google and they’re just going to type in abcchildcare.com, they’re going to assume that you own the .com.
+If it was ABC Child Care, a lot of families will go to Google and type in abcchildcare.com.
+They’re going to assume that you own the .com.
 The domain .com is always in my opinion, it’s a non-starter if you can’t secure a .com.

 You have two completely different options for the .com.
 First, if it’s already taken, you can look to acquire the domain name.
 If someone’s using it, like another child care center having the same name as yours, and they look to be operational, that’s going to be next to impossible for you to secure that particular domain name.

-There are lots of people like me, but not as much as of late where, by law, have domain names and then resell them for profit—buy and sell and buy, like real estate, that a lot of these are for sale and I bought a lot of domain names that were for sale.
+There are lots of people like me, by law, who have domain names and then resell them for profit.
+They buy and sell and buy, like real estate.
+A lot of these are for sale and I bought a lot of domain names that were for sale.

 You can look at trying to acquire the .com if it’s not available.

-So, if it was ABC Child Care, could you change it to visitabcchildcare.com, joinabcchildcare.com, abcchildcarefamily.com, you could get a little bit creative with your actual domain name in order to have that calm.
+So, if it was ABC Child Care, you could change it to visitabcchildcare.com, joinabcchildcare.com or abcchildcarefamily.com.
+You could get a little bit creative with your actual domain name in order to have that calm.
 My preference and I will continue to advise this, is that your main domain name should be a .com.

-The other option and I’m throwing this option out there because this is what a lot of people default to is, rather than using a .com, they’ll go to abcchildcare.org.
+The other option a lot of people default to is, rather than using a .com, they’ll go to abcchildcare.org.
 And then their main domain will not be a .com—it’ll be a .org.
-If you could do that, I would much rather see you trying to acquire the .com name or add a phrase that’s short, like I don’t want an extremely long name visit ABC child care.
+If you could do that, I would much rather see you trying to acquire the .com name.
+You could also add a phrase that’s short like I don’t want an extremely long name visit ABC child care.